dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 ## How does that work anyway

 This theme setup uses two separate `postcss.config.js` files as a configuration used by the Hugo PostCSS Pipe.
 One for `dev` and one for `build`.
-Based on these config files, postcss builds the `styles.css` for the site.
+Based on these config files, PostCSS builds the `styles.css` for the site.
 This snippet is located in `/layouts/partials/head.html` and is.

 ```html
 {{ if .Site.IsServer }}